grnydawn/accelpy/docs/source/index.rst

     print("SUCCESS" if np.array_equal(z, x+y) else "FAIL")

-Following AccelPy Kernel Specification is written in "vecad.knl" file.
+"vecadd.knl" is an AccelPy Kernel Specification that defines the kernel.
 To make is simple, it shows Fortran versions only.
 However, AccelPy support C++ kernel implementation also.

 The pair of square brackets is a kernel section.
-The three target prgramming models are specified before the colon in the brackets.
-It tells that this section implements plain fortran, openacc fortran, and openmp target fortran implementation.
+Three prgramming models are specified in the line before the colon in the brackets.
+The names of the programming models indicates that this section implements plain fortran, openacc fortran, and openmp target fortran implementation.
 AccelPy also supports plain c++, openacc c++, openmp c++, openmp target c++, cuda, hip, and openmp fortran.
 Next three arguments are the names of input arguments to this kernel.

-The following lines implements the kernel for adding two vectors element by element.
-Because AccelPy handles the inputs and outputs of this kernel, user can focus on the implementation of algorithm in the kernel body.
+The next lines implements the kernel of adding two vectors element by element.
+Because AccelPy handles the data movements for the inputs and the outputs of this kernel, user only need to focus on the implementation of algorithm in the kernel body.

 **vecadd.knl**
 ::